-Giuseppe Bertini, the first director of the museum, increased the number of the art works in the collections, without changing its characteristics.
+Giuseppe Bertini, the first director of the museum, increased the number of artworks in the collection, without changing its characteristics.
 After his death in 1898, the architect Camillo Boito (1836-1914), director of the Brera Academy, took charge of the direction.
 He focused on the re-organization of the house-museum according to more innovative museographic criteria, with the aim of making the works of art more accessible.
-He also promoted a photographic campaign, which is a precious historical evidence of the museographic taste of the time.
+He also promoted a photographic campaign, which is precious historical evidence of the museographic taste of the time.

 In 1939, during the Second World War, the museum was closed and all the artworks that could be moved were transported to safer places.

 1943: THE AIR RAIDS

-In August 1943, air raids destroyed in one night all the main museums in Milan.
+In August 1943, air raids destroyed all the main museums in Milan in one night.
 Also the Poldi Pezzoli palace and its decorations were severely damaged.
 The bombings destroyed the ceilings, the windows collapsed, and with them the stuccowork, the frescoes and the wooden decorations.
 These elements, which contributed to create the unique atmosphere of the Poldi Pezzoli house-museum, were unfortunately lost forever.

 1943 – 1951 THE RECONSTRUCTION

 1951 – TODAY

 Thanks to generous donations (over a thousand objects in the last fifty years), the Poldi Pezzoli Museum is now one of the most refined house-museums in Europe.
-In the unique atmosphere of its refurbished rooms, paintings masterpieces are on show next to outstanding furnishings and decorative artworks.
-Some rooms have been updated, as the Armoury, the Jewellery Room and Clock Rooms.
-New spaces have been added in 2017 to host recent dopnations.
-The museum, which its founder wanted “for public use and benefit”, continues to fulfil its original purpose.
+In the unique atmosphere of its refurbished rooms, paintings masterpieces are on show next to outstanding furnishings and decorative arts.
+Some rooms have been updated, such as the Armoury, the Jewellery Room and the Clock Rooms.
+New spaces have been added in 2017 to host recent donations.
+The museum, which its founder intended “for public use and benefit”, continues to fulfil its original purpose.